dsc-courses/dsc10-2021-fa/faq.md

 ### What should I do if a correction to an assignment is announced?

-You must first log into datahub.ucsd.edu, then click the assignment link.
+You must first log into [datahub.ucsd.edu](https://datahub.ucsd.edu), then click the assignment link from the course homepage.
 This will download a corrected version of the assignment.
 You won’t lose your work by doing this.

 ### Which version of my assignment will be graded?